 \subsection{Implications}

-First we demonstrate with our first time implementation of this novel algorithm and the two phase processing pipeline for brain states detection and brain states analysis that already regular \emph{clinical} EEG data can carry the necessary information to discriminate two subjects groups as shown here.
-This is to our knowledge a first successful demonstration of such a hypothesis-free space-agnostic data-driven full-brain raw-data EEG analysis approach for MS. Second we can state that including brain states in the analysis is sensible and significantly enhances the statistical robustness of the approach.
-Third we believe this brain states approach will easily be generalizable to other disease conditions and importantly also for the intra-individual \emph{monitoring} of serial EEG data acquired in the same person.
+\emph{First} we demonstrate with an initial implementation of our novel algorithm, a two-phase processing pipeline with brain states detection and brain states analysis, that already regular clinical EEG data clearly carry the necessary information to discriminate two cohorts as shown here.
+This is to our knowledge a first successful demonstration of such a hypothesis-free data-driven full-brain raw-data EEG analysis approach for MS.

+\emph{Second} we state that the inclusion of brain states in the analysis is sensible and enhances the statistical robustness of the approach.

+\emph{Third} we believe this brain states approach is easily generalizable to other disease conditions and importantly also for the intra-individual monitoring of serially acquired longitudinal EEG data.

-The current method readily distinguished healthy from MS cases using clinical EEG data in spite of three obstacles we were faced with such as \emph{i)} the early stage of the software implementation, \emph{ii)} a swap in the original purpose of the approach from monitoring serial data to comparing subjects, and \emph{iii)} the relatively low information density in common clinical EEG recordings.
-A neurobiological reason for this success is likely related to the relative flow derangements among electrical mental processes secondary to altered physical brain measures in MS\cite{Kisler2020,Paolicelli2021} which was newly confirmed in a recent study about disturbances of conductance velocity through white matter lesions.\cite{Sorrentino2022} We currently offer no method to quantify processing speed in brain states though some feature combinations of high importance featuring slow delta EEG components associated with both eye-open and eyes-closed conditions appear to drive the separation of controls from patients (see figure~\ref{F3}).
-We speculate that even just small conductance alterations in MS skew perceptibly the 'symphony' among the many electrical brain activities, the 'handshake', synchronicity and interplay between resonating loops\cite{Buzsaki2005c}, meanwhile the patient may still \emph{compensate} without visible clinical deficit.
-However without access to high-quality EEG data will concepts about a disturbed internal clockwork between brain activities remain hypothetical.
+The current method readily distinguished healthy from MS cases using clinical EEG data in spite of obstacles faced with : \emph{i)} early stage of the software implementation; \emph{ii)} swap in the original purpose of the approach from monitoring serial data to cross-sectional comparing of subjects; \emph{iii)} low information density in common clinical EEG recordings.
+We explain the analysis outcome with flow derangement between electrical mental processes in MS secondary to altered physical brain properties \citep{Kisler2020,Paolicelli2021,Salim2021,Watorek2024}.
+This was newly confirmed in recent studies about disturbances of conductance velocity \citep{Sorrentino2022,Wagner2025} although we currently offer no method to quantify processing speed in brain states.
+However, we already know that certain feature combinations of high relevance carry slow EEG components associated with both eye-open and eyes-closed conditions, that appear to prominently drive, but still as part of the entire train of feature combinations, the separation of controls from patients (see figure {\textsf{\textbf{\ref{F2}}}}).